Bachelor's Degree in Mechanical and Manufacturing Engineering

 Duration: 3 years.

-Number of hours: 2,000 hours
+Total course hours: 2,000 hours

-Number of hours for supervised projects: 600 hours
+Total hours for supervised projects: 600 hours

-Internship: minimum of 22 weeks over the 3 years
+Internship: Minimum of 22 weeks over the 3 years

 Assessment method: Continuous assessment.

-Work-study program: possible in the 3rd year
+Work-study program: Available in the 3rd year

 lessons

-SEMESTER 1 ALL COURSES
+SEMESTER 1 ALL TRACKS

 Learning and Assessment Situations (LAS):

-• SAé 1-1: Consumer product analysis
+• SAé 1-1: Consumer Product Analysis

 • SAé 1-2: Modification of a mechanical system

-• SAé 1-3: From digital model to physical prototype
+• SAé 1-3: From Digital Model to Physical Prototype

-• SAé 1-4: Structural organization of the industry
+• SAé 1-4: Structural Organization of the Industry

 Resources (materials)